What is a bank line?

 Business LOC – extended to clients who operate a business.
 Collateral is not often required, but banks are stringent on qualifications.
 Some financial institutions accept inventory and accounts receivable to back-up the LOC.

 Personal LOC – Extended to individuals, who can draw funds any time as long as the credit limit is not exceeded.
 In contrast to a credit card, this personal line of credit usually has a lower interest rate, no grace period or reward for early payment, and no charge for cash advances.

 What is the Purpose of a bank line?

 In terms of flexibility and security, a bank line of credit can be helpful for businesses as well as for individuals who are in urgent need of ready cash.
 One of the most typical uses of a line of credit with a financial institution is for working capital.
-Funds are readily extended to business borrowers for settling obligations while their receivables are still pending collection or waiting to clear.
-LOCs are often renewable on an annual basis and require accounts receivable, aging on a regular basis.
+Funds are readily extended to business borrowers for settling obligations while their receivables are still pending collection.
+LOCs are often renewable on an annual basis.

 What situations are a bank line useful in?

 - Events or projects with funding challenges, such as weddings, funerals, birthdays, etc.

 - Individuals who are self-employed or work on commission who urgently need cash as the next paycheck is not yet available.

 - Emergency situations, such as taxes, bill payments, or medical expenses.

 - Overdraft protection for check users who are often in short supply of cash to fund their drawn checks.

 - Buying or investing in business opportunities, or promoting a business through advertising, marketing, or tradeshow participation.

 Thank you for reading CFI’s explanation of a bank line.
 For a career in finance, be sure to explore our Career Map and find the job that’s right for you!
 Earn a corporate finance certificate and set yourself apart in a competitive job market.
 CFI’s mission is to help you become a world-class financial analyst.
 With that goal in mind, these CFI resources will help you on your way: